JeeWeetje/iot-workshop/Azure.md

 2. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account)_
 3. An Azure IoT Hub
 4. A running TTN bridge on your PC and connected to an IoT Hub
-5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry comming in
+5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in

 ## Create Azure Stream Analytics job